Unboxed-Software/solana-course/content/token22-on-chain.md

     pub user: Signer<'info>,
 ```

-The `user` account is marked as mutable and must sign the transaction.
-This makes sense, they are the ones initiating the transfer and they are the owned of the tokens being transferred so their signature is a requirement for the transfer to take place.

 Note, we also verify the given user is the same pubkey stored in the given `user_stake_entry` account.
 If it is not, our program will throw the `InvalidUser` custom error.

+The `user_token_account` is the token account where the tokens being transferred to be staked should be currently held.
+The mint of this token account must match the mint of the staking pool.
+If it does not, a custom `InvalidMint` error will be thrown.
+We also verify the given token account matches the given  `token_program`.

 ```rust
 #[account(